Van valuation – the ultimate guide

 If your van looks like this, it may be better off being scrapped.

-If there are no scrappage schemes running that apply to you, or take your fancy, the best option is to use our own scrap buyer comparison service.
+If no scrappage schemes are running that apply to you or take your fancy, the best option is to use our scrap buyer comparison service.
 We can quickly get multiple quotes and easily compare the best scrap and recycling prices.

-Potentially the scrap value of your vehicle could be so low that the only way to go is to contact local scrap dealers.
-You’ll get roughly £60-100 depending on the size of your van.
+The scrap value of your vehicle could be so low that the only option is to contact local scrap dealers.
+Depending on the size of your van, you’ll get roughly £60-100.

 Ready to sell your car?